jtladner/Courses/PracticalComputing/Fall_2018/Getting Started/readme.md

     ```
     If git is installed, this command will return the location of the git executable.
 If you get an error, follow the instructions [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) to install git.

-    2. Make a directory to to hold your git repositories and change into this directory.
+    2. Make a directory to hold your git repositories and change into this directory.
 For example:
     ```
     mkdir ~/GitHub
     cd ~/GitHub